accellera-official/systemc.org/docs/get-involved.md

 ## Google Summer of Code 2023

 Accellera Systems Initiative applied as mentoring organization in [Google Summer of Code][8] (GSoC).
 Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
-Accellera is suggesting a list of project ideas which can be found here.
+Accellera is suggesting a list of project ideas which can be found [here][9].
 We encourage contributors to the GSoC to review these proposals and contact us to discuss these further by email: gsoc[at]lists.accellera.org

 ## Join the Accellera SystemC Working Groups